PCMDI/input4MIPs_CVs/docs/dataset-overviews/greenhouse-gas-concentrations.md

 1. hemispheric-, monthly-mean concentrations (grid label, `gr1z`, frequency, `mon`)
 1. 15-degree latitudinal, monthly-mean concentrations (grid label, `gnz`, frequency, `mon`)

-We are also able to produce a 5-degree latitudinal grid.
+We are also able to produce a 0.5-degree latitudinal grid.
 If this is something that would be of interest, please [raise an issue](https://github.com/PCMDI/input4MIPs_CVs/issues/new) and tag `@znichollscr`.

 ### Species provided

-We provide concentrations for 43 greenhouse gas concentrations and species.
+We provide concentrations for 43 greenhouse gas concentrations and species, as well as three equivalent species.

 #### Equivalence species